Julien J. LeBourgeois: 1946–1965

-LeBourgeois remained aboard Columbia through the end of World War II in August 1945 and for an additional year beyond, leaving her in August 1946 to report for duty as gunnery officer and first lieutenant aboard the destroyer escort USS Harveson (DE-316).
+LeBourgeois remained aboard Columbia through the end of World War II and for an additional year beyond, leaving her in August 1946 to report for duty as gunnery officer and first lieutenant aboard the destroyer escort USS Harveson (DE-316).
 In June 1947 he transferred to the destroyer USS Brownson (DD-868) and served as her gunnery officer, first lieutenant, and damage control officer over the next two years.

 Beginning in July 1949, LeBourgeois attended first the Naval Intelligence School and then the Naval Language School in Washington, D.C., becoming a qualified interpreter and translator in the French language.
 He then served in the Office of Naval Intelligence's Counterintelligence Division from June 1950 to July 1951 before moving on to Tangier, Morocco, where he was the assistant naval attaché at the American Legation.

-In October 1953, LeBourgeois began his next assignment, a tour as communications officer on the staff of Commander, Destroyer Flotilla 4.
+In October 1953, LeBourgeois was appointed a communications officer on the staff of Commander, Destroyer Flotilla 4.
 In August 1955, he moved to the Current Intelligence Branch of the Joint Staff in the Office of the Joint Chiefs of Staff.

 In September 1957, LeBourgeois began his next sea tour, joining the pre-commissioning detail of the new destroyer USS Blandy (DD-943).
 When Blandy was commissioned on 26 November 1957, he became her first executive officer.
 During his tour, which lasted until January 1959, Blandy operated in the Atlantic and Mediterranean and, in 1958, transported the Unknown Soldiers of World War II and the Korean War to Washington, D.C., for final interment in the Tomb of the Unknowns in Arlington National Cemetery in Arlington, Virginia.

 After leaving Blandy, LeBourgeois attended the Armed Forces Staff College in Norfolk, Virginia, before becoming commanding officer of the destroyer USS Norris (DD-859) on 28 July 1959.
-While he was in command, Norris had the highest competitive score overall for destroyers in the United States Atlantic Fleet for the fiscal year 1961 and received the Battle Efficiency Award twice, among other awards.
+While he was in command, Norris had the highest competitive score overall for destroyers in the United States Atlantic Fleet for the fiscal year 1961 and received the Battle Efficiency Award twice.

 LeBourgeois relinquished command of Norris on 3 April 1961 and joined the staff of Commander, Destroyer Force, Atlantic Fleet, where he led a team of officers who prepared the first curriculum for the Destroyer School.
 He then attended the Industrial College of the Armed Forces in Washington, D.C., from July 1961 to June 1962.
 After completing his studies, he was assigned to the Strategic Plans Division of the Office of the Chief of Naval Operations, earning a Master's degree in International Affairs from George Washington University in 1963 during his tour.
 From December 1962 to June 1965, he was executive assistant and senior aide to the Deputy Chief of Naval Operations (Plans and Policy).
-He received the Legion of Merit for this tour.
+He received the Legion of Merit for this appointment.